Ceelog/phpdoc-en/src/language/operators/comparison.md

 class="replaceable">expr1</span> is **`NULL`**, and <span class="replaceable">expr1</span> otherwise.

-In particular, this operator does not emit a notice if the left-hand side value does not exist, just like <span class="function">isset</span>.
+In particular, this operator does not emit a notice or warning if the left-hand side value does not exist, just like <span class="function">isset</span>.
 This is especially useful on array keys.

 > **Note**: <span class="simpara"> Please note that the null coalescing